akka/akka-persistence-dynamodb/docs/src/main/paradox/journal.md

 See the @ref[EventSourcedCleanup tool](cleanup.md#event-sourced-cleanup-tool) for more information about how to delete events, snapshots, and tombstone records.

-### Time to Live (TTL)
+## Time to Live (TTL)

-Rather than deleting items immediately, the @ref[EventSourcedCleanup tool](cleanup.md#event-sourced-cleanup-tool) can also be used to set an expiration timestamp on events or snapshots.
+Rather than deleting items immediately, an expiration timestamp can be set on events or snapshots.
 DynamoDB's [Time to Live (TTL)][ttl] feature can then be enabled, to automatically delete items after they have expired.

+The TTL attribute to use for the journal or snapshot tables is named `expiry`.

+If events are being @extref:[deleted on snapshot](akka:typed/persistence-snapshot.html#event-deletion), the journal can be configured to instead set an expiry time for the deleted events, given a time-to-live duration to use.
+For example, deleted events can be configured to expire in 7 days, rather than being deleted immediately:

+@@ snip [use time-to-live for deletes](/docs/src/test/scala/docs/config/TimeToLiveSettingsDocExample.scala) { #use-time-to-live-for-deletes type=conf }

+The @ref[EventSourcedCleanup tool](cleanup.md#event-sourced-cleanup-tool) can also be used to set an expiration timestamp on events or snapshots.

 An expiry marker is kept in the event journal when all events for a persistence id have been marked for expiration, in the same way that a tombstone record is used for hard deletes.
 This expiry marker keeps track of the latest sequence